VitorFSLacerda/VitorFSLacerda/README.md

-## 👋 Hi!
+## Hi!
 I'm Vitor Ferreira dos Santos de Lacerda
 I'm a Computer Science undergraduate at UNICAMP, with a background in the ProFIS interdisciplinary program.
 I'm passionate about technology, mobile development, and building meaningful solutions that create positive social and educational impact.

-🎓 Currently, I work as an iOS developer at the Apple Developer Academy – Instituto Eldorado, where I build native iOS applications using Swift and SpriteKit, with a strong focus on usability, accessibility, and user-centered design.
-I’ve also implemented AI/ML features using Core ML and Create ML.
+Currently, I work as an iOS developer at the Apple Developer Academy – Instituto Eldorado, where I build native iOS applications using Swift and SpriteKit, with a strong focus on usability, accessibility, and user-centered design.

-💼 I have experience with both academic and real-world projects in:
+I have experience with both academic and real-world projects in:

 Full-stack web and mobile development (React, TypeScript, Java)